 At the end of 2016 the Italian sample consisted of 82 banks, accounting for about 82 per cent of the loans and 85 per cent of the deposits of Italy's banking system.
 At each reference date the sample reflects any mergers, acquisitions and spin-offs that have occurred.
 For details on the method of data collection and the sample selection criteria, see 'The Harmonization of European Statistics on Bank Interest Rates and the Methodology Adopted by Italy', Bank of Italy, Supplements to the Statistical Bulletin - Methodological Notes and Statistical Information, October 2003.
-The accuracy of the sample survey is documented in 'The measurement of Sampling Error in Bank Interest Rate Statistics', Bank of Italy, Supplements to the Statistical Bulletin - Methodological Notes, June 2007 and in 'Quality Measures in Non-random Sampling MFI Interest Rate Statistics', ECB, Statistics Paper Series, 2013.
+The accuracy of the sample survey is documented in 'The measurement of Sampling Error in Bank Interest Rate Statistics', Bank of Italy, Supplements to the Statistical Bulletin - Methodological Notes in Non-random Sampling MFI Interest Rate Statistics', ECB, Statistics Paper Series, 2013.
 For the harmonized rates describing the most important phenomena in the Italian banking system, the time series have been estimated for past periods, generally back to 1995.
-The methodology is described in 'Estimating Time-Series of Harmonized Bank Interest Rates', Bank of Italy, Supplements to the Statistical Bulletin - Methodological Notes, February 2006.
+The methodology is described in 'Estimating Time-Series of Harmonized Bank Interest Rates', Bank of Italy, Supplements to the Statistical Bulletin - Methodology is described in 'Estimating Time-Series of Harmonized Bank Interest Rates', Bank of Italy, Supplements to the Statistical Bulletin - Methodology is described in 'Estimating Time-Series of Harmonized Bank Interest Rates', Bank of Italy, Supplements to the Statistical Bulletin - Methodological Notes, February 2006.